ReSharper 2024.3 Help

 • Select one or more items in the Project Dependency Diagram, right-click the selection and choose Show Type Dependency Diagram in the context menu.

-In case of base/derived symbols, the corresponding part of the inheritance hierarchy is added to the diagram and only inheritance dependencies are visualized.
-In case of the exposing APIs, the diagram displays types containing methods that return the given type and only return type dependencies.
+In the case of base/derived symbols, the corresponding part of the inheritance hierarchy is added to the diagram and only inheritance dependencies are visualized.
+In the case of the exposing APIs, the diagram displays types containing methods that return the given type and only return type dependencies.

 In these cases, all usages or hierarchy entries are added to the diagram, and usage/inheritance dependencies are visualized.

-In this case, usages the diagram will show usages of types from the referenced assembly in the referencing project.
+In this case, the diagram will show usages of types from the referenced assembly in the referencing project.

 The newly created type dependency diagram is displayed in a new tab of the Hierarchy window.